ak8527/zChat/README.md

 # zChat

 zChat is a web application that allows users to chat with each other in real-time.
-Users can create private or group chats, send files, videos, music, photos, and links.
+Users can create private or group chats, send files, videos, music, photos, and links.Users can also make video calls and audio calls with other users using WebRTC technology.

 ## Demo